espressif/esp-idf/components/freertos/FreeRTOS-Kernel-SMP/porting_notes.md

 # Overview

-This document outlines some useful notes about
+This document outlines some notes regarding the Amazon AMP FreeRTOS port in ESP-IDF

-- The porting of SMP FreeRTOS to ESP-IDF
-- And the difference between IDF FreeRTOS and SMP FreeRTOS

 # Terminology

 The following terms will be used in this document to avoid confusion between the different FreeRTOS versions currently in ESP-IDF

-- SMP FreeRTOS: The SMP branch of the FreeRTOS kernel found [here](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/smp)
+- SMP FreeRTOS: An SMP capable release of the FreeRTOS kernel described [here](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/smp)
 - IDF FreeRTOS: The version of FreeRTOS used in mainline ESP-IDF that contained custom modifications to support SMP features specific to the ESP chips.

 # Organization

-This directory contains a copy of SMP FreeRTOS based off of upstream commit [8128208](https://github.com/FreeRTOS/FreeRTOS-Kernel/commit/8128208bdee1f997f83cae631b861f36aeea9b1f)
+This directory contains a copy of upstream [v11.0.1](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/V11.0.1) FreeRTOS which is SMP capable.

 - IDF FreeRTOS remains in  `components/freertos/FreeRTOS-Kernel`
 - SMP FreeRTOS is entirely contained in `components/freertos/FreeRTOS-Kernel-SMP`